deepin-community/btrfs-progs/Documentation/Status.rst

 Overview
 --------

-For a list of features by their introduction, please see `Changes (feature/version) <Feature-by-version>`__.
+For a list of features by the kernel version of their introduction, please see :doc:`/Feature-by-version`.

-The table below aims to serve as an overview for the stability status of the features BTRFS supports.
-While a feature may be functionally safe and reliable, it does not necessarily mean that its useful, for example in meeting your performance expectations for your specific workload.
+The table below is an overview of the stability status of the features that BTRFS supports.
+While a feature may be functionally safe and reliable, it does not necessarily mean that it is suitable for all use cases or workloads, for example performance.
 Combination of features can vary in performance, the table does not cover all possibilities.

-**The table is based on the latest released linux kernel: 6.6**
+**The table is based on the latest released linux kernel: 6.13**

+Since kernel version 6.12 there's a config option *CONFIG_BTRFS_EXPERIMENTAL* that enables features that are in development and do not have stabilized interface or have known problems.
+See the :ref:`list below<status-experimental-features>`.

 The columns for each feature reflect the status of the implementation in following ways: